-- 1.18 The regulatory financial statements Network Rail is required to produce as licence holder "in relation to itself" in accordance with Condition 11 and the Guidelines shall relate only to the company itself, and shall not, without our agreement, be consolidated with any of the company's subsidiaries. - 1.19 Unless we otherwise specify, we agree that the regulatory financial statements that Network Rail will provide us with should be based on a consolidation of Network Rail's company accounts with the accounts of Network Rail (CTRL) Limited, Network Rail Development Limited, Network Rail Insurance Limited, Network Rail (Spacia) Limited and Network Rail Infrastructure Finance PLC.
+1.18 The regulatory financial statements Network Rail is required to produce as licence holder "in relation to itself" in accordance with Condition 11 and the Guidelines shall relate only to the company itself, and shall not, without our agreement, be consolidated with any of the company's subsidiaries.

-&lt;sup>3 Before 1 April 2009, this period was 18 months.
+2 Before 1 April 2009, this period was 18 months.